rbit-sr/Lua-Guide/_Lua guide.md

 ### Downloading recordings

 You can use the `download [id] [name]` command to download and save a recording from the leaderboard.
-Once a download has finished, you will be notified via the `onDownloadFinished(id, name)` callback.
+You can use `await` on this one too and it will return the run's ID and file name, or listen to the `downloadFinished -> requestId, id, name` event.

 ### Example